joseph-a-levine/authoring/_older/september_2023.md

 I was happy to be back in Switzerland.
 Geneva is less interesting than Bern or any of the small towns I've stayed in, but makes up for it with the wonderful variety of license plates.
 I was there as a mentor for the [CHERI](https://www.xrisk.ch/) fellas, an accomplished and eclectic group of students working on existential risk projects.
 A supermajority of them were focused on AI, for which I abdicated any mentoring responsibility, but I learned a lot.
 The fellowship's research side was superbly organized by Tobias Häberli, a fellow from last year; Tobias was a big help vector to all of this years fellows whom I talked to.

+As a fun perk, I got to work closely with a sharp student working on space policy — his "other" mentor being Brian Weeden, at the Secure World Foundation.
+While I didn't have so much to contribute, it was really fun dipping my toes back into relevant space topics again, and not the super out-there stuff from the Centre for Space Governance.
+This project also confused me about all the potential meanings of an "abstain" vote in legislative chambers.

 I also got mountains!
 We stayed under Mt.
 Blanc for a long weekend and climbed an Alp or two.
-Besides this, highlights were swimming the Aare again, sailing, gelato, and sunrise concerts on the edge of the lake.
+Besides this, highlights were swimming the Aare again and again, sailing, gelato, and sunrise concerts on the edge of the lake.

 My Wonderful Girlfriend (hereafter MWG){% sidenote "mwg-id" "She first proposed WC for a proper anonym, after Martha Gelhorn's use of Unwilling Companion for her less-well-known [traveling partner](https://en.wikipedia.org/wiki/Ernest_Hemingway) in her collection *[Travels With Myself and Another](https://jablevine.com/older/june_2021)*.
 We mutually rejected it due to latrinic connotations and it making her sound like a sidekick." %} left for China at the end of August, where she'll be for the next year.
 I plan to head east over the holidays, either to Beijing or a third country — so far, friends are bidding for us to visit Sri Lanka, Singapore, or Bangladesh.
 Further suggestions are welcome.